New Constrcution GLC, ETH Zurich

 Geodetic and geotechnical permanent monitoring of a deep excavation pit

-Automatic and manual building monitoring with geodetic, geotechnical and environmental sensors
+Automatic bridge monitoring with geodetic and geotechnical sensors